amnesiiac/amnesiiac.github.io/_posts/2023-12-20-linux-special-ip-address.md

 on almost every machine, the localhost and 127.0.0.1 are functionally the same.

 1 the difference between localhost & 127.0.0.1
-1) the localhost is proto indenpendant, both for ipv4 and ipv6.
+a) the localhost is proto indenpendant, both for ipv4 and ipv6.
-2) the localhost tend to be slower than 127.0.0.1 cause the ip resolution of localhost need to go through a DNS lookup table.
+b) the localhost tend to be slower than 127.0.0.1 cause the ip resolution of localhost need to go through a DNS lookup table.

 <p style="margin-bottom: 20px;"></p>

 2 major config files for DNS host lookup
-1) /etc/hosts is the host lookup table:
+a) /etc/hosts is the host lookup table:

 ```text
 $ cat /etc/hosts
 127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4